mozilla/universal-search/docs/metrics.md

 }
 ```

-Here's an example of a complete telemetry ping:
+Here's an example of the `payload` portion of a Test Pilot telemetry ping:

 ```js
 {